Colorado Plateau: Geology

 One of the most geologically intriguing features of the Colorado Plateau is its remarkable stability.
 Relatively little rock deformation such as faulting and folding has affected this high, thick crustal block within the last 600 million years or so, although there are some newer features such as the Waterpocket Fold of Capitol Reef (estimated 50–70 million years old).
 In contrast, provinces that have suffered severe deformation surround the plateau.
-Mountain building thrust up the Rocky Mountains to the north and east and tremendous, earth-stretching tension created the Basin and Range Province to the west and south.
+Mountain building thrust up the Rocky Mountains to the north and east and tremendous, earth-stretching tension produced the Basin and Range Province to the west and south.
 Sub ranges of the Southern Rocky Mountains are scattered throughout the Colorado Plateau.

 The Precambrian and Paleozoic history of the Colorado Plateau is best revealed near its southern end, where the Grand Canyon has exposed rocks with ages that span almost 2 billion years.
 The oldest rocks at river level are igneous and metamorphic and have been lumped together as Vishnu Basement Rocks; the oldest ages recorded by these rocks fall from 1950 to 1680 million years.
 An erosion surface on the Vishnu Basement Rocks is covered by sedimentary rocks and basalt flows, and these rocks formed in the interval from about 1250 to 750 million years ago: in turn, they were uplifted and split into a range of fault-block mountains.
 Erosion greatly reduced this mountain range before the encroachment of a seaway along the passive western edge of the continent in the early Paleozoic.
 At the canyon rim is the Kaibab Formation, limestone deposited in the late Paleozoic (Permian) about 270 million years ago.

 A 12000 to 15000 ft extension of the Ancestral Rocky Mountains called the Uncompahgre Mountains were uplifted and the adjacent Paradox Basin subsided.
 Almost 4 mi.
 (6.4 km) of sediment from the mountains and evaporites from the sea were deposited (see geology of the Canyonlands area for detail).

 Most of the formations were deposited in warm shallow seas and near-shore environments (such as beaches and swamps) as the seashore repeatedly advanced and retreated over the edge of a proto-North America (for detail, see geology of the Grand Canyon area).
 The province was probably on a continental margin throughout the late Precambrian and most of the Paleozoic era.
 Igneous rocks injected millions of years later form a marbled network through parts of the Colorado Plateau's darker metamorphic basement.
 By 600 million years ago North America had been leveled off to a remarkably smooth surface.

 Throughout the Paleozoic Era, tropical seas periodically inundated the Colorado Plateau region.
 Thick layers of limestone, sandstone, siltstone, and shale were laid down in the shallow marine waters.
 During times when the seas retreated, stream deposits and dune sands were deposited or older layers were removed by erosion.
 Over 300 million years passed as layer upon layer of sediment accumulated.